-Applicants for the William M. Plater Civic Engagement Medallion are undergraduate, graduate and professional students who will receive their respective degrees from December 2017 - August 2018.
+Applicants for the William M. Plater Civic Engagement Medallion are undergraduate, graduate, and professional students who will receive their respective degrees from December 2020 through August 2021.
 If you are receiving your doctorate degree and have permission to walk in graduation from your academic school, you are eligible to apply for this award.

-Please take a few moments to review that you have all the necessary materials prepared in order to fill out the application.
+Please take a few moments to review that you have all of the necessary materials prepared to fill out the application.
 Flip the switches below by clicking on them to mark the sections that you have ready.
-Once you have all the necessary materials and have all the sections flipped to yes, you may continue to the submission page.
+Once you have all the necessary materials and have all the sections flipped to "yes," you may continue to the submission page.

-UNDERGRADUATE STUDENTS: A minimum GPA of 2.75 is required, with a preferred GPA of 3.0 and above.
-Applicant GPA’s will be verified via IUPUI student records.
+UNDERGRADUATE STUDENTS: A minimum GPA of 2.75 is required with a preferred GPA of 3.0 and higher.
+Applicant GPAs will be verified via IUPUI student records.

-One recommendation letter is required from an IUPUI faculty/staff member who has advised, supervised or observed the applicant’s community-based/civic engagement experience(s).
+Contact information for one reference who is an IUPUI faculty or staff member who has advised, supervised, or observed the applicant’s community-based/civic engagement experience(s).

-UNDERGRADUATES: Applicants are asked to upload an essay no more than 1000 words that address the following statement: "I have a responsibility and a commitment to use the knowledge and skills I have gained as an undergraduate college student to collaborate with others, who may be different from me, to help address issues in society.”
+ESSAY PROMPT FOR UNDERGRADUATES: Applicants are asked to upload an essay no more than 1,000 words that address the following statement: "I have a responsibility and a commitment to use the knowledge and skills I have gained as an undergraduate college student to collaborate with others who may be different from me to help address issues in society.”
 Applicants are asked to explain the ways in which they agree or disagree with this statement and provide personal examples.
-The definition and dimensions of a Civic-Minded Graduate should serve to inform your essay.
+The definition and dimensions of a civic-minded graduate should serve to inform your essay.

-GRADUATE AND PROFESSIONAL STUDENTS: Applicants are asked to upload an essay of no more than 1000 words that addresses the following statement: "I have a responsibility and commitment in my career to use the professional knowledge and skills that I have gained through my graduate education to collaborate and build consensus with others across difference to address social issues."
+ESSAY PROMPT FOR GRADUATE and PROFESSIONAL STUDENTS: Applicants are asked to upload an essay of no more than 1,000 words that addresses the following statement: "I have a responsibility and commitment in my career to use the professional knowledge and skills that I have gained through my graduate education to collaborate and to build consensus with others across differences to address social issues."
 Applicants are asked to explain the ways in which they agree or disagree with this statement and provide personal examples.
-The definition and dimensions of a Civic-Minded Professional may serve to inform your essay.
+The definition and dimensions of a civic-minded professional may serve to inform your essay.